Last updated on February 10th, 2026 at 10:52 am

 It’s a Great Time to Check Out 5 Star Family Friendly Hotels in Pattaya…

-My wife and I decided since our baby girl is a little bit older it’s time to expand her travel horizons.
+My wife and I decided that since our baby girl is a little bit older, it’s time to expand her travel horizons.
 We found a great deal for a night at Mövenpick Siam Na Jomtien Pattaya, which means it’s time for another Thai hotel review.

-Downside is we had to go right at the tail end of another long Thai holiday weekend.
-Which from my experience could be a bad thing.
+The downside is that we had to go right at the tail end of another long Thai holiday weekend, which, from my experience, could be a bad thing.

 So how was our room at Mövenpick Siam Na Jomtien Pattaya?
 Did we have to fight through a vicious mob of tourists waiting to get their rooms?